Association

 In preparation for the publication of “Drug Approval and Licensing Procedures”, the Working Group incorporates necessary legislations, notifications, administrative notices to reflect the latest regulatory contents, and review/revise for further improvement to operate their business practice. - Working Group for Approval/Authorization Information

 The Working Group makes proposals to improve the usability and function regarding the database of pharmaceutical-related administrative notifications provided by PRAISE-NET.
 It also maintains and updates the database for person in charge of Approval/Authorization Information currently made available via PRAISE-NET to the Pharmaceutical Regulatory Affairs Committee members, and enhances the database by identifying issues.
+The working group will also try to increase the efficiency of preparing licensing information summaries using outsourcing and generative AI.

 - First Working Group